danielsaidi/website_danielsaidi/_posts/2020/2020-06-07-swiftui-alerts.md

 }
 ```

-This is simple, sure, but I think it becomes tricky when you have to present multiple alerts from the same screen or reuse alerts across an app.
-You may end up duplicating `isAlertActive` logic as well as the alert builder logic.
+This can becomee tricky when you have to present multiple alerts from the same screen or reuse alerts across an app.
+You may end up duplicating state and view builder logic and having to write the same code many times.

 I therefore tried to find a way to work with alerts in a more reusable way, that requires less code and less state while still being flexible to support both global and screen-specific alerts.